xbeat/Machine-Learning/README.md

 The zero initialization trap is a common mistake in machine learning where model parameters (weights) are initialized with zeros.
 This approach can severely hinder the training process and prevent the model from learning effectively.
 Let's explore why this is problematic and how to avoid it.

+## Best Practices for Naming in Python

+Clear and Descriptive Variable Names

+Good variable names should be descriptive, meaningful, and follow Python naming conventions.
+They should clearly indicate the purpose and content of the variable while maintaining readability.

 ## 8 Advanced Feature Engineering for Machine Learning

 Polynomial Features